University of Wales, Lampeter: History

 In 1971, the college became a member of the federal University of Wales and suspended its own degree-awarding powers.
 It became St David's University College (SDUC).
 By this time, the college had begun shifting its specialisms and, whilst theology continued to be a strong point, students could choose from a much wider range of liberal arts subjects.
-In 1996, the Privy Council—in response to a petition from the university—agreed to change its title again to the University of Wales, Lampeter in line with moves elsewhere in the university and the recognition of its growth and changing status.
+In 1996, the Privy Council – in response to a petition from the university – agreed to change its title again to the University of Wales, Lampeter in line with moves elsewhere in the university and the recognition of its growth and changing status.
 In September 2007, the University of Wales become confederal rather than federal in nature, effectively giving Lampeter independent university status.
 Unlike other former Wales colleges however, the institution's name remained unchanged.

-The university specialised in Theology, Religious Studies, philosophy, Classics, Anthropology, Archaeology, English and History.
-Prior to the merger, the university was also growing in disciplines from the liberal arts and social sciences such as Film and Media Studies, Information Society Studies, Business Management, Chinese Studies and Voluntary Sector Studies.
-However, in the last two decades several other departments which taught subjects in their own right closed, notably French, German and Geography.
+The university specialised in theology, religious studies, philosophy, classics, anthropology, archaeology, English and history.
+Prior to the merger, the university was also growing in disciplines from the liberal arts and social sciences such as film and media studies, information society studies, business management, Chinese studies and voluntary sector studies.
+However, in the last two decades of its existence several other departments which taught subjects in their own right closed, including French, German and geography.

-The university had research and consultancy departments, including the Centre for Beliefs and Values, Centre for Enterprise, European and Extension Services, Archaeological Services and the Centre for the Study of Religion in Celtic Societies.
+The university had research and consultancy departments, including the centre for beliefs and values, centre for enterprise, European and extension services, archaeological services and the centre for the study of religion in Celtic societies.

-In the early 1990s, there also existed an influential Human geography department at the college.
-This was closed in 2001 but the diaspora of the Lampeter Geography School continue to have an influence on their field.
+In the early 1990s, there also existed an influential human geography department at the college.
+This was closed in 2001 but the diaspora of the Lampeter geography school continue to have an influence on their field.

 In 2008, the Quality Assurance Agency concluded that, although the quality of Lampeter's degrees was satisfactory, they had 'limited confidence' in the institution's quality assurance procedures and systems.
 Further to this assessment, the Higher Education Funding Council for Wales commissioned a further report which found "very real problems of leadership and management" at the university.
-As a direct result, on 14 December 2008, the university announced that it was in merger talks with Trinity College, Carmarthen with the intention of forming a new university in Wales.
-In July 2010, it was announced that the Queen had approved an order granting a supplemental charter to Lampeter which would create the new University of Wales, Trinity Saint David and which would accept its first students in September 2010 at which time the University of Wales, Lampeter would formally cease to exist.
+As a result of this, the university announced that it was in merger talks with Trinity College, Carmarthen with the intention of forming a new university in Wales.
+In July 2010, it was announced that the Queen had approved the grant of a supplemental charter to Lampeter that would create the new University of Wales Trinity Saint David (UWTSD), which would accept its first students in September 2010.

+The college continued as a campus of UWTSD until 2025, when undergraduate teaching ended.
+UWTSD, which also owns the Coleg Sir Gâr and Coleg Ceredigion further education colleges, said they were exploring options to use the site for post-16 vocational training.